arianfarokhmid/cluster-vault/README.md

 ## Prerequisites

 ### 1. Generate SSL Certificates
+first of  update ips field in cert.conf with  your desired ips

 Vault requires secure communication between nodes.
 Generate a self-signed SSL certificate using `openssl`.
 A configuration file (`cert.conf`) is provided in the root of the project.

 Run the following command to create the certificates: